- Economic Development

 Mobile has more than 25 golf courses in the metropolitan area, ranging from traditional Scottish links to rolling hills with tight fairways.
 Alabama’s Robert Trent Jones Golf Trail has two courses in the Mobile area, Magnolia Grove and Lakewood Golf Club in Point Clear.
 The Wall Street Journal said the Trail “may be the biggest bargain in the country” and the New York Times called the Trail “some of the best public golf on Earth.”

-The Copeland-Cox Mobile Tennis Center, near Langan Park, is the nation’s largest public facility, with 50 hard courts.
+The Copeland-Cox Mobile Tennis Center, near Langan Park, is the nation’s largest public tennis facility, with 60 hard courts.

-The Mobile BayBears, the Double-A affiliate of the Arizona Diamondbacks, play approximately 70 home games at Hank Aaron Stadium each year.
+The Mobile BayBears, the Double-A affiliate of the Los Angeles Angels, play approximately 70 home games at Hank Aaron Stadium each year.

 The University of South Alabama, Spring Hill College, the University of Mobile, Bishop State Community College and Faulkner State Community College field teams in basketball, baseball, soccer and other team and individual sports for both men and women.